Chew/ChewHelp-old/bots/discord/chewbotcca/commands.md

 ## Command List

-*Please note: Not all commands have help pages yet!
+> *Please note: Not all commands have help pages yet!
 Ones with pages are marked in blue.*
+{.is-warning}

 | Command | Args | Description | Bot Permissions | User Permissions |
 | ------- | ---- | ----------- | --------------- | ---------------- |